FerretDB/FerretDB/website/docs/quickstart-guide/docker.md

 # Docker

-You provide three Docker images for various deployments:
+We provide three Docker images for various deployments:
 "all-in-one" for quick testing and experiments, a development image for debugging problems, and a production image for all other cases.